zuccha/smw-code/sprites/orbinaut/README.txt

 |                                   ORBINAUT                                   |
 ================================================================================

-Author: zuccha, requested by NopeContest
+Author: zuccha, requested by NopeContest.
 The code for orbital movement is based on GreenHammerBro and Akaginite routines.

 Sprite featuring a central orbinaut, with four spike balls orbiting around it.